AnHeuermann/JuliaFMI/README.md

 ## Features
 At the moment the following features are implemented:
-* Wreak havoc
-* Segmentation faults
 * Import of FMU's
+* Simulation of first ModelExchange 2.0 FMUs without event handling

 ## Planed features
-* Basic check of correctness for imported FMU's
+* Basic check of correctness of imported FMU's
-* Import of FMU's
 * Simulation with changeable explicit and implicit ODE and DAE integrators
 * Export of simulation results as CVS and MAT files

 ## Documentation
-Missing as well :-)
+Missing as well :-)<br>
+There are some Julia doc strings for most functions though...

 ## Known issues
-It's buggy as hell.
+* `fmi2FreeInstance` is not working for provided FMUs in test directory.